-Very fragile metal objects should be supported adequately with inert materials.
-If necessary, a special mount that can be used for both display and storage purposes should be made for the item and kept with it at all times.
+Very fragile metal objects should be supported with inert materials.
+A special mount can be used for both display and storage of the object, and should always be kept with it.

-In situations where it is not possible to use display cases (perhaps because the items are too large, such as industrial machinery), it is important that other physical barriers are used to prevent the public from touching the items.
-In these situations, the control of the ambient environmental conditions is very important for the preservation of the objects.
+In situations where it’s not possible to use display cases (for instance, if the item is too large, such as industrial machinery), it’s important that other physical barriers are used to prevent the public from touching the object(s).
+In these situations, it’s especially important to control the ambient environmental conditions to effectively preserve the objects.

 Marine archaeological iron tends to contain even more salts and can corrode far more rapidly.
 Consult marine archaeology experts before storing and acquiring marine iron.

 Pure copper is characterised by the pinkish colour revealed upon scratching or polishing the surface.
-It is more commonly seen with a brown patina caused by rapid oxidation.
+It’s more commonly seen with a brown patina caused by rapid oxidation.

 - Bronze is an alloy of copper with about 10% tin.
-It is harder than copper, but has a lower melting point for casting purposes.
+It’s harder than copper but has a lower melting point for casting purposes

 Copper patinas emerge after extended exposure to corrosive environments, such as in tombs or on rooftops.
-Typical copper corrosion does not spread evenly and can combine several colours.
+Typical copper corrosion doesn’t spread evenly and can combine several colours.
 Copper reacts with oils and fats, which creates a distinctive green and waxy compound known as copper stearate.

-Archaeological copper gets damaged by chlorides, which cause 'bronze disease.'
-This is characterised by the rapid growth of a soft bright green copper corrosion product from one or more spots on the surface of the object.
+Archaeological copper gets damaged by chlorides, which cause ‘bronze disease.’
+This is characterised by the rapid growth of a soft bright green copper corrosion.
+The corrosion presents as one or more spots on the surface of the object.

 Gold is a soft metal, famed for its colour and value.
-It is often combined with silver to create a more durable alloy.
+It’s often combined with silver to create a more durable alloy.